 News & Pointers: S-100, CP/M and related sites

-My section which lists Web pointers is ordered by date of entry, most recent at the top.
-I add pointers from time to time and occasionally check old pointers.
+My list of Web pointers here are ordered by date of entry, most recent at the top.
+Web links are validated occasionally, with notes accordingly.
+So this page is also an archive of "lost" resources; let me know if you find any "dead links".
+I add pointers from time to time.
 If I point to your site, please consider pointing to mine.
-My list is not comprehensive, try a Web search for new or other sites.
 Any corrections or additions would be appreciated.

 Herb Johnson